-The purpose of this effort is to implement a capital scenario test from the potential effects of changing climate on industry hurricane risk.
+The purpose of this effort is to implement a capital

-To achieve this goal, the proportion of very intense tropical cyclones (categories 4 and 5: >130 mph-hereafter referred to as severe hurricanes) landfalls relative to all hurricane landfalls is adjusted based on climate change projections in the peer-reviewed literature.
+To achieve this goal, the proportion of very intense tropical cyclone (TCs) (categories 4 and 5: >130 mph - hereafter referred to as severe hurricanes) landfalls relative to all hurricane landfalls is adjusted based on climate change projections in the peer-reviewed literature.

-We leave the probability of landfall, annual frequency of landfall, and spatial distribution of landfalls approximately consistent because of the lack of scientific consensus on how climate change will affect these metrics.
-Using Knutson et al. (2020), we select an increase of 15% for severe hurricane landfalls and a slight decrease of all other landfalling storms to keep the annual frequency of total hurricane landfalls approximately constant.
-These modifications are consistent with the recent findings of the Intergovernmental Panel on Climate Change's (IPCC) 6th Assessment Report (2021).
+We leave the probability of landfall, annual frequency of landfall, and spatial distribution of landfalls approximately consistent because of the lack of scientific consensus on how climate change is expected to affect these metrics.
+Using Knutson et al. (2020)c, we selected an increase of 15% for severe hurricane landfalls and a slight decrease of all other landfalling storms to keep the annual frequency of total hurricane landfalls approximately constant.
+These modifications are consistent with the recent findings of the Intergovernmental Panel on Climate Change's (IPCC) 6th Assessment Report (2021)c.

-To arrive at the 15% increase, we leveraged Jewson's (2021) more detailed projections for North Atlantic hurricanes, which were derived from Knutson et al. (2020).
+To arrive at the 15% increase, we leveraged Jewson's (2021)a more detailed projections for North Atlantic hurricanes, which were derived from Knutson et al. (2020).
 Using a representative concentration pathway or RCP4.5 warming scenario, we selected the projected change (compared to a 1990-2020 baseline) in the 75th percentile of the available climate model projections for 2040.
-The 75th percentile is selected to reflect the fact that higher-resolution climate models (e.g. Bhatia et al. 2018; Emanuel 2013; Knutson et al. 2015) show larger changes in severe hurricanes compared to the lower resolution climate models.
-Thus, we have higher confidence in these more advanced models.
-For a RCP4.5 warming scenario, 2040 represents an additional ~0.75 degrees Celsius of global warming compared to a 1990-2020 baseline.
+The 75th percentile is selected to reflect the fact that higher-resolution climate models (e.g. Bhatia et al. 2018; Emanuel 2013; Knutson et al. 2015)a show larger changes in severe hurricanes compared to the lower resolution climate models.